Functorial invariants for chaos topology from data: The templex: definitions

+While classical algebraic topology captures the global structure of the set sampled in phase space, it is insensitive to temporal ordering.
+Let $K$ be a BraMAH complex, and let $\mathcal{G} = (N,E)$ be a directed graph, or {\em digraph}, whose nodes $N$ correspond one-to-one with the top-cells of $K$, encoding the flow-compatible connections between them.
+The pair $\mathcal{T} = (K,\mathcal{G})$ defines a \emph{templex}.
 A \emph{subtemplex} of $\mathcal{T}$ is a pair $(K',\mathcal{G}')$ where $K'\subset K$ is a subcomplex and $\mathcal{G}'$ is the subgraph of $\mathcal{G}$ induced on the top-cells of $K'$.
 Once the digraph $\mathcal{G}$ is taken into account, the junction locus, previously defined as a subcomplex of $K$, naturally induces a subtemplex of $\mathcal{T}$ whose top-cells can be identified as \emph{ingoing} or \emph{outgoing} according to the direction of the flow across the lower-dimensional cell forming the junction.
 An \emph{ingoing cell} (resp.\ \emph{outgoing cell}) may therefore be referred to equivalently as an \emph{ingoing node} (resp.\ \emph{outgoing node}).
 Following the terminology introduced in template theory and used throughout previous works \cite{charo2022templex, charo2025topological}, junction loci with a single ingoing node are called \emph{splitting loci}, while those with a single outgoing node are called \emph{joining loci}.
-For the Rössler templex $\mathcal{T}_R$, node 1 ($\gamma_1$) acts as an outgoing node (2-cell), receiving flow from ingoing nodes 3 and 4.
-In the Lorenz templex $\mathcal{T}_L$, there are two outgoing nodes 1 and 5, and four ingoing ones (3, 4, 7 and 8).

-A \emph{generatex} is a subtemplex whose subgraph is a directed cycle of $\mathcal{G}$.
-It is said to be of order $p$ with $p \in \mathbb{N}$, $p \ge 1$, if the cycle has $p$ distinct ingoing nodes.
-A generatex of order $1$ is a stripex and a generatex of order $p>1$ can be decomposed into $p$ stripexes.
-Stripexes provide the direct bridge back to strips in the template tradition.

-By construction, any templex endowed with at least one joining locus necessarily contains intersections between its generatexes.
-For any subset of indices $\{i_1,\dots,i_m\}$ with $m\ge 2$, we define a \emph{bond} as